Home Compare GM vs MBG.DE

 General Motors Company vs Mercedes-Benz Group: Which Stock Looks Stronger in 2026?

-Mercedes-Benz holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+Mercedes-Benz holds the cleaner structural position, with the lead spread across growth and stability.
 General Motors Company does not offset that deficit through any equally strong structural edge elsewhere.
 In the market, General Motors Company carries the stronger setup — intact trend against Mercedes-Benz's broken trend.
 That leaves a split case: the structural lead stays with Mercedes-Benz, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GM: Russell 1000, MBG.DE: STOXX 600).
+Peer scores are normalised within each company's primary universe (GM: Russell 1000, MBG.DE: HDAX).

-The lead is spread across profitability and stability, rather than sitting in one isolated gap.
-The overall score gap is 20 points in favour of Mercedes-Benz Group AG.
+The lead is spread across growth and stability, rather than sitting in one isolated gap.
+Mercedes-Benz Group AG leads by 18 points on the overall comparison score.

 INDUSTRY COMPARISON